it-at-m/digiwf-spring-cloudstream-utils/README.md

 ## About The Project

-The goal of this library is streamlining sending and receiving messages from a spring cloudstream eventbus.
+The goal of this library is the streamlining of sending and receiving messages from a spring cloudstream eventbus.

 Features: